 1. Overview

 In this tutorial, we’ll review the Simulated Annealing (SA), a metaheuristic algorithm commonly used for optimization problems with large search spaces.
-Then, we illustrate the SA optimization procedure and show how to minimize a function.
+Additionally, we illustrate the SA optimization procedure and show how to minimize a function.

 2. The Physics Behind the Algorithm

-SA is a metaheuristic optimization technique introduced by Kirkpatrick et al. in 1983 to solve the Travelling Salesman Problem (TSP).
+In general, SA is a metaheuristic optimization technique introduced by Kirkpatrick et al. in 1983 to solve the Travelling Salesman Problem (TSP).

 Similarly, in SA, a search process starts with a high-energy state (an initial solution) and gradually lowers the temperature (a control parameter) until it reaches a state of minimum energy (the optimal solution).